 Follow the tax rules of the digital nomad visa

-For American citizens and green card holders, the first $112,000 of income you earned while in another country is only subject to the tax rules of the digital nomad visa.
+For American citizens, the first $120,000 (for 2023) of income you earned while in another country is only subject to the tax rules of the digital nomad visa.
 If your digital nomad visa has the benefit of no income tax then you do not pay tax to your host country on any of your earned income.

 If you are not American you will need to look at your own country’s tax laws.
 Most often, if you become a tax resident in your host country then you do not owe taxes to your home country.